20481A5450/TitanicClassification-Bharat_Intern/README.md

 cd TitanicClassification-Bharat_Intern
 ```

-2. Ensure you have the required libraries installed (specified in a requirements file).
+2. Ensure you have the required libraries installed.

 3. Run the Jupyter Notebook to execute the project.